kodybrown/cmder/README.md

 ### Per Machine Settings

-Looks for settings in the following file first `config\\ConEmu-%COMPUTERNAME%.xml`.
+Looks for settings in the following file first `config\\user-ConEmu-%COMPUTERNAME%.xml`.
 If that file is not found, then it will look in the default location `config\\ConEmu.xml`.

 ## Todo